Yelp/pyramid_zipkin/docs/source/configuring_zipkin.rst

 zipkin.transport_handler
 ~~~~~~~~~~~~~~~~~~~~~~~~
-    A callback function which takes two parameters, the `stream name` and the
+    A callback function which takes a single `message data` parameter.
-    `message data`.
     A sample method can be something like this:

     A) FOR `kafka` TRANSPORT: